marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 * Tap "Dashboard" to see your app usage
 * Set timers for specific apps by tapping on them and selecting "Timer"

 Built-in timers are convenient since they require no additional installations.
 However, many users find them too easy to bypass.
 The button to extend the timer is just so easy to tap!
-This might help, but additional options like Focus Mode, Bedtime Mode, grayscale display, or notification management can enhance effectiveness.
+Built-in blocking might help, but additional options like Focus Mode, Bedtime Mode, grayscale display, or notification management can enhance effectiveness.
 Experiment with these features to discover what works best for your usage patterns.

 ## Advanced Built-In Configuration Options